im-haseeb/im-haseeb/README.md

 - **Databases:** SQL Server, Entity Framework.
 - **Tools:** Visual Studio, Git, [any other tools you frequently use].

-### 📂 Featured Projects

-#### [Project Name 1]
-Brief description or tagline about the project.
-Highlight key features and technologies used.

-[Add a link to the project repository or live demo if applicable]

-#### [Project Name 2]
-Brief description or tagline about the project.
-Highlight key features and technologies used.

-[Add a link to the project repository or live demo if applicable]

 ### 📈 GitHub Stats